 I write about science in its many shapes and forms and examine the intersections of science, policy, and society.
-I am currently an editorial fellow at Chemical & Engineering News.
+I am currently a news intern at Nature; previously, I was an editorial fellow at Chemical & Engineering News.
 In 2018, I was a AAAS Mass Media Science & Engineering Fellow at King 5, a local TV station in Seattle.
-While at King, I wrote for web and TV, as well as making regular appearances on their afternoon talk show, Take 5.

-Freelance pieces of mine have appeared in Discover, Gizmodo, and Caltech Magazine.
+Freelance pieces of mine have appeared in Discover, Gizmodo, Chemical & Engineering News, and Caltech Magazine.